 I was looking at the user guide for the ULX-D for information about battery meters for different types of batteries however it doesn't list the meter for using NiMH batteries.
 Can you direct me to a chart for using them?
-There's only alkaline and the Shure rechargable battery pack listed in the user guide.
+There's only alkaline and the Shure rechargeable battery pack listed in the user guide.

 Note that posting a specific chart and having it be accurate is difficult with NiMH batteries since the battery life per charge can change over the life of a given battery.
 Unlike Alkaline batteries which is a one-shot use and are loser in tolerance when using name brands, there are hundreds of types of NiMH batteries and they tend to not be consistent.